One-Pan Butternut Squash Black Bean Enchilada Skillet

 Closing Thoughts

-Hearty black beans, sweet butternut squash, colorful peppers and onions, melty decadent cheese, flavor-soaked corn tortillas, crisp tortilla edges, fun garnishes... this dish really has it all!
+Hearty black beans, sweet butternut squash, colorful peppers and onions, decadent cheese, flavor-soaked corn tortillas, crisp tortilla edges, vibrant garnishes... this easy vegetarian enchilada skillet really has it all!
 It's great as a main course, an appetizer, or a sharing dish on game day.
-It's also much better for the body than traditional enchiladas, and loaded with veggie power!
+It's also much better for the body than traditional enchiladas and is loaded with veggies and plant-based protein.

 Share It!